Showing posts sorted by date for query putnik. Sort by relevance Show all posts

 Atari Mega STe

-I recently asked Peter Putnik, from over on 8BitChip, if there was a program that allowed the Mega STe to flip between 8 and 16MHz - but without having XControl preloaded.
-He said yes, and a couple days later he had created it!!
+I asked Peter Putnik, from over on 8BitChip, if there was a program that allowed the Mega STe to flip between 8 and 16MHz - but without having XControl preloaded.
+He basically said yes, no reason why not.
+And a couple days later he had created it!!
 What a great Atari community we have - my sincere gratitude to Peter.
-Thank you mate!!

 The download link is available via the AtariAge forums.